phosxd/MC-Shard/README.md

 Provides essential functionality for the add-on.
 Cannot be disabled.

 **Commands:**
-- `/shard`: Shard info.
-- `/module`: Configure a module.
+- `/discord`: Get the Discord invite.
+Link can be changed in settings.
 - `/eval`: Run TypeScript code in an uncontrolled environment.
 Intended for developer use only.
-- `/discord`: Get the Discord invite.
-Link can be changed in settings.
+- `/hc.load`: Load hard-copy data.
+If text is too long, use a command block.
+- `/hc.print.entity`: Print an entity as a hard-copy.
+Some components, & entity variants are not copied.
+- `/module`: Configure a module.
+- `/repeat`: Repeats a command.
+- `/shard`: Shard info.
+- `/shardmemory`: Shard memory info.

 ## `util`: